shettyswathi905-cpu/AI-Based-Plagiarism-Detection-System/README.md

 ---

-## Introduction
+## 1. Introduction

 Plagiarism is a major issue in academic institutions, research organizations, publishing industries, and digital content platforms.
 With the availability of online resources and advanced AI writing tools, it has become easier to generate large amounts of content, making plagiarism detection more challenging than ever before.
 Existing plagiarism detection tools mainly compare textual similarities and often fail to identify semantic plagiarism, translated content, and AI-generated text.
 Furthermore, most systems do not support multimodal content such as images and audio files.
 PlagiGuard XAI is designed to overcome these limitations by combining Artificial Intelligence, Deep Learning, OCR, Speech Recognition, and Large Language Models into a unified platform capable of detecting plagiarism across multiple formats and languages while providing transparent and explainable results.

 ---

-## Literature Review
+## 2. Literature Review

 Several research studies have contributed to the development of plagiarism detection technologies.
 Recent works on transformer-based architectures such as BERT, RoBERTa, and Sentence-BERT have demonstrated significant improvements in semantic similarity detection.
 Research on multilingual models like XLM-RoBERTa has enabled effective cross-language plagiarism detection.
 Other studies have focused on AI-generated content identification using deep learning and large language models.
 Existing systems such as Turnitin, Copyleaks, Grammarly, Quetext, and PlagScan provide valuable plagiarism detection services but are limited in multimodal support, multilingual processing, explainability, and AI-content verification.
 The literature survey highlights the need for a comprehensive platform that integrates semantic analysis, OCR, audio transcription, AI detection, and multilingual capabilities within a single framework.

 ---

-## Problem Statement
+## 3. Problem Statement

 Current plagiarism detection systems rely heavily on keyword matching and exact text comparison methods.
 As a result, they struggle to identify paraphrased content, semantic plagiarism, translated plagiarism, and AI-generated text.
 Most available systems also lack support for image-based plagiarism detection, audio analysis, multilingual processing, and explainable reporting.
 These limitations reduce the effectiveness of plagiarism detection in modern educational and professional environments, creating a need for a more intelligent and comprehensive solution.

 ---

-## Objectives
+## 4. Objectives

+The specific objectives of this research are:

-The primary objective of PlagiGuard XAI is to develop an advanced plagiarism detection platform capable of analyzing documents, images, audio files, and text inputs.
-The system aims to detect copied, paraphrased, translated, and AI-generated content using modern AI and deep learning techniques.
-Additional objectives include supporting multiple languages, generating detailed plagiarism reports, providing explainable AI-based recommendations, ensuring secure user authentication, and improving content originality and academic integrity through accurate and reliable analysis.
+To develop an advanced AI-powered plagiarism detection and AI content verification system capable of analyzing documents, images, audio files, and direct text inputs.
+To implement semantic similarity and plagiarism detection techniques using Deep Learning models such as Sentence-BERT and RoBERTa for identifying copied, paraphrased, and translated content.
+To integrate OCR and Speech-to-Text technologies for extracting text from images and audio files and performing plagiarism analysis on the extracted content.
+To support multilingual plagiarism detection and AI-content identification across more than twenty languages using transformer-based language models.
+To generate accurate and explainable plagiarism reports containing plagiarism percentages, AI-content scores, highlighted similarities, source references, and content improvement suggestions.

 ---

-## Methodology
+## 5. Methodology

 The proposed system follows a structured workflow beginning with user authentication and content upload.
 Users can upload documents, images, audio files, or enter text directly into the system.
 The uploaded content is processed through OCR and Speech-to-Text technologies to extract textual information.
 Language detection is then performed to identify the content language.
 Semantic similarity analysis is carried out using Sentence-BERT embeddings, while AI-generated content detection is performed using RoBERTa and Groq LLM verification.
 The system calculates plagiarism scores, generates similarity reports, and presents the results through an interactive dashboard.